 Lee and her family–husband Rob and kids Jonathan and Harper–have been a part of First Christian Church since 2009.

 Melissa began working at First Christian in July 2012 as our Office and Communications Manager.
 In May 2016, the board approved promoting Melissa to a newly created position of Director of Congregational Life.
-In this new position, she continues much of the same excellent work and gives additional support to some of our ministry programs.
-Melissa is in the ordination process with the Christian Church (Disciples of Christ).
+In this position, she continues much of the same work and gives additional support to some of our ministry programs.
+Melissa was ordained at First Christian Church Greensboro November 26, 2017.

 Woodson Faulkner, Music Director and Organist